Guide to U.S. Registration Requirements for Canadian Snowbirds Spending 30 Days or More in the U.S.

 FAQs

-A: (Source: U.S. Embassy in Ottawa): No. Canadian citizens do not need to provide fingerprints.
+A: (Source: U.S. Embassy in Ottawa): No. Canadian citizens who register online by completing Form G-325R do NOT need to get fingerprinted.
 They are exempt from the biometric collection requirement of INA 262.

 A: (Source: U.S. Embassy in Ottawa): There is currently no fee for the new web-based registration process.